svram/trumpifyBot/README.md

 6. The project ID should appear as a row at the `Name` column.

-7. Click `Deploy`, enter your Google credentials, and your app should be installed to Google's servers.
+7. Click `Deploy`, enter your Google credentials, and your app should be installed to Google's servers.(the deployment may fail because you may not have permissions.
+Let me know error.)

 8. Test on Telegram